Kubernetes in GCP

 - OIDC (oauth2-proxy) with external IdP or Dex.

-- Static token (router-level) for OSS/self-hosted without IdP.
+- Static token (gateway-level) for OSS/self-hosted without IdP.

 - No auth + private ingress (internal LB).